 serve.
 The hourly range for this position is

-position and as such is eligible for the overtime provisions of the
+as such is eligible for the overtime provisions of the Fair Labor

-Fair Labor Standards Act.
-Benefits include medical, dental, vision
+Standards Act.
+Benefits include medical, dental, vision and life

-University Corporation at Monterey Bay positions are at-will
+Corporation at Monterey Bay positions are at-will employment.

 The University Corporation at Monterey Bay also provides access to